BenjaminAbt/SustainableCode/csharp/log-messages-source-code-generator/readme.md

 - 🔋 The String Generator does not generate any allocations for shorter strings
 - ✨ The benefits are comparable to general zero-allocation string generation.
 - 🕳️ This benchmark is very simple.
 It may be different with real world exceptions and/or more parameters.
+- Performance in .NET 8 has changed slightly, allocations have remained the same.

 ## Docs